balaji-raman-r/assignment_agileintegration/agileintegration/assignment/xlate/README.md

 ### Running the Xlate standalone on your machine

-You can also run this application as a standalone project directly:
+You can run this application as a standalone project directly:

 Obtain the project and enter the project's directory Build the project:

 ```
-$ mvn clean package -DskipTests
+$ mvn clean install -DskipTests
 $ mvn spring-boot:run
 ```